FairyyGenie/RobotPsyche/midterm/README.md

 6. human comes in and the ecosystem is disrupted (The triangle in the day time represent human)
+7. Different shades of the color to imitate the flickering of light for fireflies

 ### Links to video and screenshots: